viniciusfer01/05-first-project-react/README.md

 # GitHub Explorer
-This is an app that uses GitHub's API, lets you search for repositories available on the site and stores them in a local cache in your browser.
+This is an app that uses GitHub's API, lets you search for repositories available on the site.
+It also stores them in a local cache in your browser and lets you see its issues, stars and forks.

 The app is being built using ReactJS and Typescript.